Jamoneed/Cpython-Jit-Compiler-Fuzzing/README.md

 Coverage-guided fuzzing of CPython's experimental Tier 2 JIT compiler using [lafleur](https://github.com/devdanzin/lafleur), plus a low-memory stress-testing framework for probing JIT allocation error paths.

-This repository contains all research artifacts from the thesis *Coverage-Guided Fuzzing of CPython's Experimental Tier 2 JIT Compiler: Infrastructure, Validation, and Memory-Pressure Characterization* (Hameed Sahib, UC Irvine, 2026).
-The full thesis is in `docs/thesis.pdf`.
+This repository contains all research artifacts from the thesis *Coverage-Guided Fuzzing of CPython's Experimental Tier 2 JIT Compiler: Infrastructure, Validation, and Memory-Pressure Characterization*.

 ---